Taming Real-World Space-Time Video Super-Resolution with One-Step Diffusion: Introduction

 \section{Introduction}

-Video rescaling across spatial and temporal resolution is widely employed in video streaming and continuous media data~\cite{tian2021self,qiu2023learning,li2024enhanced} to ensure cross-device compatibility, efficient transmission, and storage savings, often at the expense of reduced spatial resolution and temporal frame rates.
-This necessity has raised the development of video super-resolution (VSR)~\cite{zhang2024realviformer,xu2025videogigagan,shi2025self} and video frame interpolation (VFI)~\cite{briedis2025controllable,seo2025bim,hur2025high} techniques, which perform spatial or temporal upscaling in isolation, overlooking their intrinsic correlations.
+\IEEEPARstart{V}{ideos} rescaling across spatial and temporal dimensions is widely applied in video streaming and continuous media data~\cite{tian2021self,qiu2023learning,li2024enhanced} to ensure cross-device compatibility, efficient transmission, and storage savings, often at the expense of reduced spatial resolution and temporal frame rates.
+This necessity has raised the development of video super-resolution (VSR)~\cite{zhang2024realviformer,xu2025videogigagan,shi2025self} and frame interpolation (VFI)~\cite{briedis2025controllable,seo2025bim,hur2025high} techniques, which perform spatial or temporal upscaling as disjoint problems, limiting flexibility in practical applications.

-Space-time video super-resolution (STVSR)~\cite{xiao2020space, xiang2020zooming, xu2021temporal, chen2022videoinr} handles the shortcomings by reconstructing a high-resolution (HR), high-frame-rate (HFR) video from its low-resolution (LR), low-frame-rate (LFR) counterpart within a unified model, thereby presenting visually appealing high-definition or even ultra-high-definition content.
-Nevertheless, existing methods~\cite{chen2023motif, kim2025bf, zhang2025space, wei2025evenhancer} are primarily designed for ideal and known degradations (\emph{e.g.}, bicubic downsampling), lacking sufficient attention to heterogeneous unexpected degradations, such as noise, blurs, compression artifacts, and camera sensor imperfections that characterize real-world scenarios.
-Recent studies~\cite{peng2025mitigating, han2025dc, kong2025dam} have increasingly focused on real-world VSR by crafting complex degradation pipelines~\cite{chan2022investigating,wang2023benchmark,chen2025dove}, especially empowered by diffusion models (DMs)~\cite{rombach2022high,esser2024scaling,yang2024cogvideox} for their strong generative capability in realistic detail synthesis~\cite{yang2024motion, liu2025ultravsr, li2025diffvsr,zhou2024upscale, wang2025seedvr, du2025patchvsr}.
-Therefore, a straightforward solution might cascade independent VFI and real-world VSR models.
-However, as illustrated in Fig.~\ref {fig:demo}, such execution still falls short in reconstructing structural fidelity.
+Space-time video super-resolution (STVSR)~\cite{xiao2020space, xiang2020zooming, xu2021temporal, zhang2022optical} handles these shortcomings by reconstructing a high-resolution (HR), high-frame-rate (HFR) video from its low-resolution (LR), low-frame-rate (LFR) counterpart within a unified model.
+Nevertheless, existing methods~\cite{chen2023motif, kim2025bf, zhang2025continuous, wei2025evenhancer} are primarily tailored for ideally known degradations (\emph{e.g.}, bicubic downsampling).
+This oversimplification renders them fragile when confronted with the complex and heterogeneous degradations in real-world scenarios.
+Although recent studies~\cite{chan2022investigating,peng2025mitigating, han2025dc, kong2025dam} have increasingly focused on real-world VSR, especially empowered by diffusion models (DMs)~\cite{rombach2022high,esser2024scaling,yang2024cogvideox} for their strong generative capability, the naive cascading of independent VSR and VFI models fails to exploit intrinsic spatiotemporal correlations in video sequences, thus leading to error accumulation and compromised structural fidelity (see Fig.~\ref{fig:teaser}).
+Therefore, effectively harnessing DMs to conquer real-world degradations while preserving realistic restoration in a unified STVSR framework remains a pivotal challenge.